JosephusPaye/chrome-native-bridge/README.md

 ### `ChromeNativeBridge` class

-Implements the Chrome Native Messaging protocol and provides a nicer interface over stdin/stdout for communicating with a Chrome extension from a native Node.js script.
+Implements the Chrome Native Messaging protocol and provides a nicer interface over stdin/stdout for communicating with a Chrome extension from a native Node script.

 ```ts
 class ChromeNativeBridge<TSend = any, TReceive = any> {